 The Deal about S-400 Triumph

-Following are the features which make S-400 a popular missile defense system.
+Following are the features which make the S-400 a popular missile defence system.

 - It can protect against almost all sorts of aerial attacks, including drones, missiles, rockets and even fighter jets.